MarianaEel/Hospital-Management/README.md

 ### How to use
 - Local
-  - Run hospital.db first, then post request to http://127.0.0.1:5000/staffs, or use test_api to check if the local server is running correctly.
+  - Run hospital.db first, then post request to http://127.0.0.1:5000/ (if local), or use test_api to check if the local server is running correctly.

 ## User Stories
 - Patient: